The delivery pipeline configuration file can include

 deployment sequence order.
 That is, the first target listed is the first deployment target.
-After you've deployed to that target, and promote the deploys to the next target in the list.
+After you've deployed to that target, promoting the release deploys to the next target in the list.

 name field takes a string that must be unique per project and location.

 Delivery pipeline configuration can include annotations and labels.
 Annotations and labels are stored with the delivery pipeline resource after the pipeline has been registered.

 An arbitrary string describing this delivery pipeline.
 This description is shown in the delivery pipeline details in Google Cloud console.